 UI Setting Description Valid Range Default Value Name Specify a name for the object.
-1 to 32 characters N/A Object Type ject Type Select a type for the object.
-N/A IP Address and Subnet : You can specify an IP address, a range of IP address, or a subnet.
-Network Service / Industrial Application Service / User-defined Service Network Service : You can select from a list of protocol and port combinations used for common network services.
-Industrial Application Service : You can select from a list of protocol and port combinations used for industrial communications and applications.
-User-defined Service : You can specify your own protocol and port combination.
-IP Protocol Select the IP protocols to use for the object.
+1 to 32 characters N/A Object Type Select a type for the object.
+IP Address and Subnet: You can specify an IP address, a range of IP addresses, or a subnet.
+Network Service: You can select from a list of protocol and port combinations used for common network services.
+Industrial Application Service: You can select from a list of protocol and port combinations used for industrial IP Address and Subnet / Network Service / Industrial Application Service / User-defined Service N/A IP Protocol User-defined Service: You can specify your own protocol and port combination.
+Select the IP protocols to use for the object.
 TCP / UDP / TCP and UDP / ICMP Custom IP Protocol N/A